 Five Things to Consider Before You Sue

 So you’ve had a bad experience or someone has caused you damage and you’re fairly certain you’ve got the right to sue!
-Maybe you’ve talked to a few attorneys or are determining whether you should and want to know some things to consider if you’re thinking about suing.
-Bear in mind we first would remind you of our usual disclaimer that it always makes sense to speak with an attorney as opposed to researching on the internet – and we offer free consultations, so give us a call today at 419-900-0955 to talk through the specific aspects of your case.
+Maybe you’ve talked to a few attorneys or are determining whether you should file a lawsuit and want to know some things you should be considering.
+Bear in mind, we first remind you of our usual disclaimer – that it always makes sense to speak with an attorney as opposed to researching on the internet.
+We offer free consultations, so give us a call today at 419-900-0955 to talk through the specific aspects of your case.
 The trial attorneys at Sawan & Sawan have a wide range of experience across many areas of litigation and are happy to field general questions as part of a free initial consultation.
 Since we know you’re likely busy with other things and might not have time for that right now – here are the five things you should consider if you’re thinking about suing.

 Trials are expensive.
 Attorney’s fees can vary depending on the experience of the firm, complexity of the area of law or the specific case at hand and the local market.
 You can typically expect to spend in the thousands for attorney’s fees.
 It is paramount that you discuss this with your attorney prior to hiring them.
 Try to obtain reasonable estimates after understanding the firm’s expectations given the claims, evidence and general expectation of how long the process might take.
 But attorney’s fees are not all.
 There are other expenses involved such as court filing fees, deposition court reporters and other unexpected costs.
 To sustain your case until the end of trial can be quite costly.
 If your specific case would involve an expert witness (such as an expert medical doctor or accident reconstructionist), this can potentially add several thousands more in cost.
 One of the best things we recommend is discussing the anticipated costs of both attorney’s fees and the costs of litigation such as expert witnesses to get at least a ballpark estimate before you sue.